IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

 Avilable IBM block storage systems for Docker volume plugin are listed in the [Ubiquity Service](https://github.com/IBM/ubiquity/).

 # Ubiquity Dynamic Provisioner
-There is no tune for the Provisioner that related to IBM Block Storage.
+There is no tuning needed for the Provisioner related to IBM Block Storage.

 # Ubiquity FlexVolume CLI